fonk-apps/fonk-examples/guestbook/faas/fission/python/Readme.md

 ```

 ## Creating a package
-Languages like Python that use distributed packaging systems to resolve dependencies need to be bundled in a way that Fission.io can build the functions with dependencies correctly.
+Languages like Python, that use distributed packaging systems to resolve dependencies, need to be bundled in a way that Fission can build the functions with dependencies correctly.

-First, create a zip file for the function, which contains a `requirements.txt` file provided that lists dependencies, a `build.sh` file provided that executes the build, and a file with the function code:
+First, create a zip file for the function, which contains a `requirements.txt` file that lists dependencies, a `build.sh` file that executes the build, and a file with the function code:

 ```bash
 $ zip -jr create-pkg.zip create/